Braised beef shin on the bone that is slowly simmered in stock & Worcestershire sauce until perfectly cooked served with peas & asparagus.

 - Throw in the butter and peas and cook for another 2 minutes.

-- Remove the beef from the oven and add 50 ml of the cooking liquid into the asparagus mix.
+- Remove the beef from the oven and add strain 75ml (⅓ Cup) of the cooking liquid into the asparagus mix and simmer for a minute or two.